hirohitokato/vscode_dumpcode/README.md

 -   **.gitignore Support**: Automatically skip files and directories that match `.gitignore` rules, ensuring that only relevant files are included.
 -   **Flexible Configuration**:
     -   Customize the output filename
-    -   Specify a list of file extensions to include
+    -   Specify a list of file/directory patterns to exclude
-        Tailor these settings to fit your project’s unique requirements.

 ## How to Use